seif-elmuselmani/CryptoTool/README.md

 **CryptoTool** is a comprehensive cryptographic simulation software developed to bridge the gap between classical ciphers and modern encryption standards.
 It provides a clean, user-friendly interface to visualize how data is transformed securely.

-> **Project Context:** Developed as a graduation project component to demonstrate mastery of algorithmic logic, data security concepts (DES/AES), and software architecture.
+> **Project Context:** Developed as a personal project to demonstrate mastery of algorithmic logic, data security concepts (DES/AES), and software architecture.

 ---